cesinco/tableau-dashboard-extension-d3js/README.md

 Alternatively, you can use the Python notebook that creates the final (filtered) database used in the Tableau workbook named [merge_nyc_data_filtered.ipynb](merge_nyc_data_filtered.ipynb)

 This repository will contain neither the full database file `NYC_YellowCab_data.sqlite3` nor the filtered database file `NYC_YellowCab_selected_boroughs.sqlite3` since both exceed the Github limit of 100 Mb.
 However, the code to reproduce both database files is available should you wish to try it yourself, after downloading the source CSV files.

+## Closing Remarks

+I hope this repository will be of help to other Tableau developers who would like to add some pizzazz to their presentations that might otherwise be impossible to do with native Tableau functionality.
+Feel free to reach out to me on LinkedIn at [https://www.linkedin.com/in/cesarmugnatto/](https://www.linkedin.com/in/cesarmugnatto/) if you have any suggestions, or questions about this work, or any other comments of interest.